 STEM designation brings the academy into an elite group of more than 30 STEM schools and regional training centers across Ohio where the sharing of effective practices in problem-based integrated learning methods, the core of STEM education, is pervasive.

 Ohio is a leader in STEM education cooperation through the statewide Ohio STEM Learning Network and the national STEMx network.

 "As a core member of STEMx, OSLN is a major part in a grassroots, on-the-ground movement of state STEM organizations with foundations in real-world instruction both in and out of classrooms, and partnerships among education, business, government and community-based stakeholders," said Dustin Pyles, former director of operations, OSLN.
 "The teaching and learning practices that are accessible through STEMx provide limitless ideas and inspiration for students, parents, educators, policymakers and business and community leaders in Ohio."

 The Ohio STEM Learning Network not only assists in starting up STEM schools, but also leverages existing STEM schools and programs to spread effective practices and tools across the state and the nation.
 OSLN is also a member of STEMx, a nationwide network that provides a platform to share and spread quality STEM teaching and learning practices to grow tomorrow's innovators.
 STEMx is managed by BattelleEd, a venture of Battelle that builds and manages STEM Innovation Networks.

-New Hope Christian Academy's unique position as the only nonpublic school in the state of Ohio to earn its STEM-designation equivalency is a tribute to the hard work of the students, teachers, administration, and school board.
-New Hope Christian Academy plans to become a demonstration site for other nonpublic schools interested in STEM education.
+New Hope Christian Academy's unique position as the first nonpublic school in the state of Ohio to earn its STEM-designation equivalency is a tribute to the hard work of the students, teachers, administration, and school board.